Funerals at Ascension

 Making Arrangements

-Your first step in planning a Funeral is to call a local funeral home/mortuary, preferably one familiar with our parish (eg. Ratterman, Highlands, Bosse, etc.) During your meeting with the Mortuary, they will ask for information that you can also fill in on our attached “Funeral Rites Planning Form” at the end of this guide.
-Most importantly, they will need to contact our Parish Office to confirm the day and time for the “Funeral Liturgy”.
+Your first step in planning a Funeral is to call a local funeral home/mortuary, preferably one familiar with our parish (eg. Ratterman, Highlands, Bosse, etc.) During your meeting with the Mortuary, they will ask for information that you can also fill in on our attached “Funeral Rites Planning Form”.
+Most importantly, they will need to contact our Parish Office to confirm the day and time for the Funeral Liturgy.

 Frequently Asked Questions

-No. A eulogy is only forbidden at the funeral liturgy, in accord with no. 141 in the Order of Christian Funerals (OCF), which states: A brief homily based on the readings should always be given at the funeral liturgy, but never any kind of eulogy.
+No. However, the Order of Christian Funerals (OCF) does state for the funeral liturgy, “A brief homily based on the readings should always be given at the funeral liturgy, but never any kind of eulogy.” (no. 141)

-However, no. 170 of the OCF does permit ‘words of remembrance’ (pastor preference encourages this to take place before the Liturgy of the Word begins): A member or a friend of the family may speak in remembrance of the deceased.
+The OCF does permit ‘words of remembrance’ to be used following Communion, “A member or a friend of the family may speak in remembrance of the deceased.” (no. 170)

 “Words of Remembrance” are a short (3-5 minute) tribute to the faith life of the deceased loved one.
 In cases where the family would like to have “words of remembrance”, a member of the family should contact the funeral coordinator to discuss this idea and begin the planning process.
-It is suggested that the family members list things that they want to mention and compile them into one reading.
-They should be prepared in advance and given to the priest for review.

 A eulogy recounts some or all of the significant events in the life of the deceased.
 Words of remembrance do not attempt to give a biography, but to share some insight into the faith and values of the deceased as seen in one or two examples from his/her life.
 A eulogy by its very nature tends to be lengthy, while words of remembrance are brief.